espocrm/documentation/docs/user-guide/printing-to-pdf.md

 ### Printing multiple records

 *Print to PDF* is available on the list view as a mass action.
-You need to select needed records and click Print to PDF from Actions menu.
-It will generate a single merged PDF file for multiple records.
+You need to select needed records and click *Print to PDF* from *Actions* menu.
+It will generate a single merged PDF file (or multiple PDFs zipped, depending on a used engine) for multiple records.

-By default the max number of records is limited to 50.
+By default, the max number of records is limited to 50.
 The limit is defined by the config parameter `massPrintPdfMaxCount`.

-Note, that page numbering gets reset for each record.
+Note that page numbering gets reset for each record.
 You need to use the placeholder `{pageAbsoluteNumber}` to print absolute page numbers in the footer.

 ### Access restriction to printing